Professional Education Unit Assessment Handbook

 V. Use of Information Technologies

 The unit uses several technology resources to collect and analyze data.
-These include: 1) Banner Student Information System (SIS), 2) the Georgia Professional Standards Commission’s Preparation Approval Annual Report (PAAR), 3) Title II data that is collected through the Georgia Professional Standards Commission's Traditional Program Management System (TPMS), 4) University Systems of Georgia (USG) BANNER "Z" System, 5) Tk20 Assessment Solutions, 6) Georgia Professional Standards Commissions Online Data Resources, 7) Georgia Assessments for the Certification of Educators (GACE) portal, and 8) the U.S. Department of Education Institutional and Program Report Card (IPRC).
+These include: 1) Banner Student Information System (SIS) / COEHP Data Dashboard, 2) the Georgia Professional Standards Commission’s Preparation Approval Annual Report (PAAR), 3) Title II data that is collected through the Georgia Professional Standards Commission's Traditional Program Management System (TPMS), 4) University Systems of Georgia (USG) BANNER "Z" System, 5) Tk20 (Watermark) Assessment Solutions, 6) Georgia Professional Standards Commissions Online Data Resources, 7) Georgia Assessments for the Certification of Educators (GACE) portal, 8) the U.S. Department of Education Institutional and Program Report Card (IPRC), and 9) Council for the Accreditation of Educator Preparation (CAEP) Annual Report/Aims.

 Additionally, Banner SIS is used to provide faculty access to data on individual candidates, such as transcripts, schedules, test scores, profiles, and other information, as well as aggregated data based on requested queries.
 Faculty and students can access these data to monitor academic progress and for participation in advisement.